projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 Scenario based VM configurations are organized as ``*.c/*.h`` files.
 The reference scenarios are located in the ``misc/vm_configs/scenarios/$(SCENARIO)/`` folder.
-The board specific configurations on this scenario is stored in the ``misc/vm_configs/scenarios/$(SCENARIO)/$(BOARD)/`` folder.
+The board-specific configurations on this scenario are stored in the ``misc/vm_configs/scenarios/$(SCENARIO)/$(BOARD)/`` folder.

 User VM launch script samples are located in the